The Basil Vodka Gimlet is a supremely refreshing warm weather cocktail.

 This Basil Vodka Gimlet takes a classic cocktail (usually made with gin) and turns it on its head.
 Basil vodka is flavorful and refreshing, and makes this drink perfect for summertime sipping.

 Have you ever had a Gimlet?

-Though the original is undeniably good, I decided to make a very summery version.
+Though the original method is undeniably good (so refreshing!), I decided to make a very summery version.